arubis/Fatima/PowerPoint/Lesson_5-Intermediate_Presentation_Skills.lessonplan.markdown

 * Conclusion
 * Q&A

 Good!
-That served us well for the first few weeks, but since we've had more practice with presentations, it's time to add more information.
+That served us well for the first few weeks, but since we've had more practice with presentations, it's time to add a little more information.

 When you present to an audience, you have to make some assumptions about what they already know.
 Do you know what an _assumption_ is?  _(Define if necessary)_  For example, when I prepare a lesson for this class, I assume that my audience -- that's you -- knows English, has used a computer before, is familiar with Windows, and has been in all my prior classes.
+Information that you _assume_ the audience knows, you do not have to present.
+For example, if you were presenting about human bones in biology class, you could _assume_ that, since it's a biology class, your audience knows that humans have bones that support their bodies, so you don't have to tell them that.

 Sometimes, though, you need to quickly catch your audience up on some basic information that they may or may not know before you get to your main presentation.
-This is all the information that sits behind your presentation.
-Many of you have already done this -- for example, when presenting about cooking domoda, before jumping right to the steps, you've talked about what domoda is and why it's good.
+This is all the information that sits _behind_ your presentation, supporting it.
+For some people in the audience, you might be telling them something they already know, but you can't assume that _everyone_ in your audience knows it.
+Many of you have already done this -- for example, when presenting about cooking domoda, before jumping right to the steps, you've talked about what domoda is, what ingredients go into it and why it's good.
+That's helpful, because while most of your classmates know what goes into domoda, I didn't -- and I'm part of the audience!

 This part of the presentation is called the _Background._  Usually, it will come after the _Introduction_ and _Topic or Theme_, and before the _Steps or Topics,_ if you're using the outline we've been working with already.

-> _BACKGROUND:_ the part of the presentation near the beginning containing
+> _BACKGROUND:_ part of the presentation near the beginning that:
+>
+>  * contains information that you cannot assume the entire audience already knows, and that
-> information the audience will need to understand the rest of the presentation.
+>  * the audience will need to understand the rest of the presentation.

+> Normally, the _Background_ will be included after the _Topic_ or _Theme._

 In future presentations, you'll be expected to include _Background_ information, so make sure to add this to your notes!